sndeep4all/angular-jointjs-graph/README.md

 ```

 The `entities` and `entityRelations` resources are expected to return arrays
 upon `GET` requests.
-Those resources are used to fetch, create and delete entities and
+Those resources are used to fetch, create and delete models and
-the connections between them.
+the relations between them.
 No custom actions are expected to be defined on any of the resource
 objects provided, however it is up to the end user configure the correct URLs and parameters
 for each of them in order for the respective requests to succeed - the framework will not make
 any assumptions about resource locations and backend API structure.